-An interdisciplinary study of diversity issues designed to encourage critical thinking about their impact in today's world.
-Emphasis is on consciousness of diversity and awareness that each individual lives within a diverse environment.
-Topics include issues related to age, disability, race, creed, gender, sexual orientation, national origin, and socioeconomic status, as well as current issues in diversity studies.
+An examination of the many dimensions of diversity within the framework of modern culture and principles of social justice.
+The aim is to interact and communicate effectively and appropriately within a diverse society.
+Emphasis is on raising consciousness of diversity and using critical thinking with respect to stereotypes, prejudice, and discrimination.
+Discussion covers issues related to age, disability, race, religion, gender, sexual orientation, national origin, and socioeconomic status, as well as current issues in diversity studies.